morganrmcconnon/SEP30/README.md

 To add a new data analysis function to the backend, you can create a new Python module/file in the `backend/components` folder, then import and use that module in the `backend/components/pipeline.py` file.

-### Analyzing a list of tweets collected using Twitter API
+### Analyzing a list of tweets collected if Twitter API is available

 In the `backend/components/pipline.py` module, there is a function called `analysis_pipeline_full` that can analyse any list of tweet objects.
 In this project, we used this function to analyse the tweets collected from Internet Archive's Twitter Stream collection, however this function can be used to analyse any list of tweet objects, as long as the tweet objects have the same syntax as the syntax of the tweet object defined by Twitter API's dictionary.